Fields

 The record state field holds the current state of each record.
 The field configuration panel defines the available states for this field.

-Each model in Gadget has three fields managed by the Gadget platform that is necessary for Gadget to function.
+Each model in Gadget has three fields managed by default.
 These fields are:

 : This field captures a unique ID for each of your records within a table